 This is one reason teams try not to relay too many additional messages to their riders during the race so that they are left to concentrate on the job at hand.

 We should consider how much finesse is required by the rider to look at this screen, make a decision on which adjustments need to be made to achieve their desired outcome.
-All this whilst riding on the limits of adhesion or at maximum speed!

-Riders like Cal Crutchlow like a lot of their data to be displayed during the entire race, such as best lap time and engine maps selected.
+Some riders like a lot of their data to be displayed during the entire race, such as best lap time and engine maps selected.
 Whereas other riders prefer limited information and use lights instead.
-The system is highly adaptable to what each rider prefers.

 So, what exactly can they control during the race via these buttons?